harshchoudhary2103j/Low_Level_Design/Decorator_Pattern/Readme.md

 Steps using terminal:

-Navigate to the src directory.Compile all Java files in the com.vendingmachine package.Run the CoffeeMachine class.
+Navigate to the src directory.
+Compile all Java files in the src.vendingmachine package.
+Run the CoffeeMachine class.

 Expected Output: